dlugaz/eModbus/README.md

 * **ModbusMasterBase.hpp** - the simplest modbus master driver.
 Allows to send and receive modbus frames via IStreamDevice
 * **ModbusRegisterBuffer.hpp** - utility that simplify access to data coded in the registers.
 Allows to convert the registers to custom data such as (u)int8/16/32, ascii, byte buffers or user defined.
 * **ModbusMasterTag.hpp** - modbus master driver that's tag based.
 Define a repository of tags with register types and numbers, and read them efficiently without a thought about modbus internals.

+## Current State:
+**This is NOT production ready library**
+* ModbusFrame - OK.
+TODOs:
+  * needs separation into frame and frameview
+  * it would be great to be able to create a constexpr frames.
+* ModbusMasterBase - OK.
+TODOs:
+  * has a FreeRTOS only mutex.
+* ModbusRegisterBuffer - OK TODOs:
+  * it would be great to be able to create a constexpr frames.
+* ModbusTag - WIP.
+TODOs:
+  * resolve how to store and retrieve tag information efficiently
+  * resolve how to deal with async calls (for Qt driver)
+* ModbusSlaveBase - TODO
+* ModbusSlaveTag - TODO

 ## Use Cases:
 TODO